vojtasvoboda/oc-twigextensions-plugin/README.md

 ### localizednumber

 Use the localizednumber filter to format numbers into a localized string representating the number.
+Note that **php5-intl extension** has to be installed!

 ```
 {{ product.quantity | localizednumber }}